-Still not convinced and thinking of coasting through the next 9 months?
-Well, think again, because it’s no longer just about you.
+Still not convinced and thinking of coasting through the next nine months?
+Well, think again because it’s no longer just about you.

 New research shows that staying active during your pregnancy can set your baby up for a lifetime of health benefits.
 In a study published in Medicine and Science in Sports and Exercise, infants of mothers who performed supervised, moderate-intensity exercise 3 days per week scored higher on stationary and locomotion skills as well as tests of neuromotor development than infants of mothers who did not exercise in pregnancy.
 But these benefits may not just be limited to infancy.

 Other studies have shown that higher neuromotor skills in infants are linked with greater physical activity later in life.
 So, if you haven’t been exposed to the pressures of mom guilt yet, allow me to be the first.
 Kidding!
-Honestly, I’m going to help you discover the best way to exercise in pregnancy, and it will be fun.
+Honestly, I will help you discover the best way to exercise during pregnancy, and it will be fun.